 2:231 if a slave rents himself to someone to serve him for a year for a wage, then serves him for 6 months then is set free, ten qiyas here is no ajr even for those 6 months, cause the renter was liable for him in that time and you cannot have both ajr and daman, but istiḥsān that if slave is healthy then he gets the wage and pays it to his master.

+2:266 if a witness upright testifies to a murder, and murderer says I have another witness like him who will testify to it, then by istiḥsān he should not kill him until he gets that second witness.
+If he does kill him before, that is ok, but its better to confirm.

 2:278 if man swears I must travel to Mecca, or go to it, or ride to it, then he doesn’t have to pay kaffara if he breaks it just has to do the act. and this and him swearing that he’ll walk there are equal, but in his swearing to walk there I take with istiḥsān, and because it is the oaths of people.

 2:358 if one swears ill give you your right asap, intending in his heart a specific time, then the matter is on his intention, because the whole dunya is 3aajil asap lol.
 And if he had no niyya then istiḥsān is that it is under a month.